15 Dorm Kitchen Essentials That Every Freshman Needs

-Make the most of your dorm with this kitchen on wheels from Wayfair.
-The mesh rolling cart features three tiered shelves to hold pantry goods, glassware and cooking tools.
-Organize each tier to serve a specific purpose (think: snacks and canned goods, coffee items, cookware) to maintain tidiness throughout the semester.
+Make the most of your dorm with this kitchen on wheels from Amazon.
+The plastic rolling cart features three tiered shelves to hold pantry goods, glassware and cooking tools.
+Organize each tier to serve a specific purpose (think snacks and canned goods, coffee items, cookware) to maintain tidiness throughout the semester.

 Organization is the key to maintaining a sense of calm in otherwise chaotic college dorms.
 Capture peacefulness in your college casa with this compact multi-level organizer.
 The layered design is the perfect parking spot for utensils, spices, condiments and more in one designated corner of your room.
 Perhaps the most enticing part about this space-saving design is knowing that you will use it well beyond your first year.

 On the off-chance that you’re not eating something by hand (looking at you, ramen noodles!), this silverware set will come in clutch.
-The 13-piece bundle includes four dinner forks, four dinner knives, four dinner spoons and a tidy caddy to corral the lot and store by the sink.
+The 25-piece bundle includes six dinner forks, six dinner knives, six dinner spoons, six teaspoons and a tidy caddy to corral the lot and store by the sink.

 Take your snacks to class or the library with handy reusable storage bags.
-The BPA-free baggie features a zip closure to keep your carrots or candy secure while on the go.
-The bags come in four trendy colors, including mint green and maroon and let’s face it: that price is unmatched.
+The BPA-free baggie features a patented pinch lock closure to keep your carrots or candy secure while on the go.
+The bags come in a fresh blueberry color you can easily spot in your tote bag, it's microwavable, dishwasher safe and let's face it: That price is unmatched.

-Don’t let a year sans stove stand between you and your love of pasta.
+Don't let a year sans stove stand between you and your love of pasta.
 This quick pasta cooker enables you to make all the homemade pasta dishes your heart desires right in the microwave.
 You only need two things to make it happen: water and pasta.
-Combine the two ingredients in the cooker base, stick it in the microwave, and buon appetito!
+Combine the two ingredients in the cooker base, stick it in the microwave and you're all set.